The Human Pangenome Reference Consortium asked the scientific community to submit assemblies for the HG002 assembly comparision project.

 Background: The Human Reference Pangenome Consortium has organized a collection of HG002 (NA24385) data to guide the development of new assembly and evaluation strategies for our reference production efforts.

-We aaccepted assembly submissions for evaluation until March 16, 2020.
+We accepted assembly submissions for evaluation until March 16, 2020.

 Details below.
-Please contact Karen Miga (firstname.lastname@example.org) for instructions on uploading your submission.
+Please contact Karen Miga (email@example.com) and Erich Jarvis (firstname.lastname@example.org) for details about submitted assemblies.

 The HPRC HG002-Data Freeze v1.0 is described here: